BrightID/BrightID-Constitution/README.md

 # BrightID-Constitution
-This document outlines the responsibilities of ***[BrightID Main DAO](https://mainnet.aragon.org/#/brightid)*** in governing BrightID's open-source network ("BrightID").
+This document outlines the responsibilities of ***[BrightID Main DAO](https://mainnet.aragon.org/#/brightid)*** and its several members in governing BrightID's open-source network ("BrightID").

 ## Responsibilities of BrightID Main DAO
+Actions are decided by a vote of a membership and enacted by [BrightID Main DAO's software](https://mainnet.aragon.org/#/brightid), including its [agent app](https://mainnet.aragon.org/#/brightid/apps/).

 1. Pushing code changes that affect BrightID in general
-    1. To enable this, we need to restrict pushes to release branches to BrightID Main DAO's agent app.
+    1. Currently delegated to [members of the github organization](https://github.com/orgs/BrightID/people), who will eventually transfer control to BrightID Main DAO's agent app.
-1. Deployment of the [reference app](https://github.com/BrightID/BrightID) and at least one [BrightID node](https://github.com/BrightID/BrightID-Node).
+1. Deployment of a [reference app](https://github.com/BrightID/BrightID) and at least one [BrightID node](https://github.com/BrightID/BrightID-Node).
     1. These functions need to be restricted to BrightID Main DAO's agent app (or automatically triggered by pushes).
 1. Managing BrightID's cryptocurrency finances
     1. This includes directing funds from [BrightID Main DAO to sub-DAOs.](https://docs.google.com/document/d/1F8rrUcrAIsKEVmxvfx8sLf2JyqAmtoAmfssDwZ0b2TM/edit?usp=sharing)